 As a concerned mother and registered nurse, I'm sharing the story of my adult son's mystery illness (he was 28 at the time of symptom onset, now 30).
 The more I read and research, the more I learn mystery diagnoses aren't uncommon and many people have a lifetime of suffering and unanswered questions and never a firm diagnosis.

 This illness took him to a debilitated state in less than one year.
 He's a husband, father, law enforcer, and military reservist.
 He went on medical disability in June of 2018 and continues unable to work due to constant fatigue and pain.
 He, like many others who suffer in this capacity, needs answers so he can care for his growing family, return to the workforce, and regain his quality of life by ending the daily suffering.

-With his permission, I'm writing this article with the hope it can go viral and fall into the expert hands of a medical professional or researcher who can identify a diagnosis and ultimately, a successful treatment plan.
-I'll continue to edit this article based on any findings so others can benefit from this research as well.
+With his permission, I wrote this article with the hope it goes viral and falls into the hands of expert medical professionals or researchers who can identify a diagnosis and ultimately, a successful treatment plan.
+I'll continue to edit this article based on new findings.

 I've listed below, every test and procedure that's taken place during the worst and current stages of his illness that started in March 2018 and continues to the present day.